ryan-taylor/workos-jsr/MIGRATION.md

 - Testing is done with Deno's native testing tools
 - npm compatibility is maintained as a secondary option

-By following these principles, we've created a modern, performant, and type-safe SDK that leverages the full power of the Deno ecosystem while maintaining accessibility for developers still using Node.js. features
+By following these principles, we've created a modern, performant, and type-safe SDK that leverages the full power of the Deno ecosystem while maintaining accessibility for developers still using Node.js.